 ● Land designated and being held to meet 20% affordable for-rent agreement

-Forest City donates the land or offers cash subsidies to local builders that specialize in building these homes.
+Forest City (now Brookfield Properties) donates the land or offers cash subsidies to local builders that specialize in building these homes.
 One such builder, the Northeast Denver Housing Center (NDHC), is an organization

 Stapleton has partnered with since 2007.
 NDHC recently brought to market The Northfield@Stapleton Apartments which are 84 affordable rental units.
 Additionally, by Dec.
 2017